Balitang Bicolandia: 2014-2015: As 24 Oras Bikol

+2021-2024: As Balitang Bicolandia

+Six years after 24 Oras Bikol was cancelled, GMA Naga returned as an originating station with the launching of the new newscast, Balitang Bicolandia.
+Launched on February 1, 2021, the newscast marked the return of GMA Naga as an originating station, almost six years after it was reduced to a relay station of GMA 7 Manila due to mass layoffs and financial difficulties brought about by the streamlining of GMA Regional TV's operations.
+This is produced by the GMA Naga station, which, before the initial closure of their news departments, aired separate news programs, 24 Oras Bikol (formerly Baretang Bikol) and Bicolandia Isyu Ngonian, respectively.
+Katherine Henry, Jessie Cruzat, and Rhayne Palino were its first anchors.

 In late July, Katherine Henry left the newscast for health reasons and also ran for politics and was elected as the City Councilor of Iriga, Camarines Sur, leaving Palino and Cruzat as the remaining anchors.
 Cruzat became the solo anchor of the program several months later.
 Co-anchor and former ABS-CBN correspondent Kate Delovieres replaced both Henry and Palino, joining Cruzat in the anchor team.

 During Eleksyon 2022 Special Coverage, Balitang Bicolandia Early Edition had a soft launch from May 9–10.

 On August 1, 2023, Cruzat announced that he would be having his final appearance as the program's anchor, leaving Delovieres as the solo anchor.
 With that, she became the first female solo anchor in a GMA RTV newscast in the present day.

 On August 30, 2024, Balitang Bicolandia and GMA Batangas' Balitang Southern Tagalog ceased live news production.
 The reason for axing of the programs mentioned was GMA Regional TV's cost-cutting measures.